erdos/erdos.assert/README.md

 <img src="docs/animation-1.gif"/>

-And all evaluations of subexpressions are printed.
+And each evaluations of subexpressions are printed.

 <img src="docs/animation-3.gif"/>